Stella McCartney Designed Justin Timberlake’s Super Bowl Suit

 Per usual, no expense was spared for Super Bowl LII’s halftime show — there were lasers, mirrors, and Justin Timberlake in camo.

-Designer Stella McCartney even pitched in with custom designed pieces for Timberlake to wear during his performance.
+Designer Stella McCartney even pitched in with custom-designed pieces for Timberlake to wear during his performance.

 He took the stage wearing a black fringe jacket and transitioned into a camouflage splatter print with a Prince of Wales check suit, red bandana, and a cotton shirt with landscape scene of two deer by British artist Martin Ridley.

-But this high concept inspiration didn’t seem to translate.
-And on Twitter, users gave Timberlake’s look – and overall performance – very mixed reviews.
+But this high-concept inspiration didn’t seem to translate.
+And on Twitter, users gave Timberlake’s look — and overall performance — very mixed reviews.
 But it was his deer shirt that took some of the hardest hits: